 Conclusion: Ultimately, our client was approved for a TN visa as a Social Worker.
 While a job title may be relevant to the job being performed, the title may not always conform to the occupations outlined by USCIS or CBP.
 A client’s job duties are the most important factors to consider when identifying visa options, especially for Canadians who may qualify for a TN.
 In this specific case, our client’s duties as a Speech Therapist actually qualified her for a TN as a Social Worker.
 Compared to the H-1B, a TN visa is usually the better option- the government filing fees are much cheaper, the application process is much quicker and the TN may be renewed indefinitely.

-If you have any questions on applying for a TN Visa, you can call me 888-875-8110 or email Rita Georges at firstname.lastname@example.org.
+If you have any questions about applying for a TN Visa, you can call me at 888-875-8110 or email Rita Georges at email@example.com.